Maxime-Bott/markdown-challenge/README.md

 #### I can bring to my colleagues:
 - Listening and solutions
 - Positive attitude
-- Fun and laughs :)
+- Fun and laughs :smiley:

 #### A funny story

 During my military service, I had to take a shower with my clothes on because I fell asleep during class.
 *Not fun at this time*